Summer Torah Study

 First Thursdays: Exploring a Celebrated Short Story by a Well-known Jewish Writer

 Exploring a Celebrated Short Story by a Well-known Jewish Writer Presented by Judy Nadell Thursday, May 1 at 7:30 pm (Hybrid) Most of us enjoy reading and talking with friends about what we’ve read, but we don’t always have the chance to indulge that basic pleasure.
-This interactive program will provide precisely that opportunity.
-Together, […]
+In this interactive program will provide precisely that opportunity. […]

 First Thursdays: A Holocaust Story of Survival & Triumph